 In our clinic, when people have a certain deficiency syndrome, in addition to their regular treatment, we also suggest certain types of foods to incorporate in their diet.
 Soy milk is one of the drinks we suggest.

 An ancient Chinese nutrition book “Gang mu shi yi” records soy milk to tonify the body.
 The taste is sweet and it is is neutral in character, being neither hot nor cold.
 Soy milk acts most strongly on the Lung and Stomach channels, which helps the respiratory system and digestive system.

-Soy milk is beneficial for all ages, especially people who have a deficiency syndrome as mentioned above, or one the following conditions:
+Soy milk is beneficial for all ages above 3 years old, especially people who have a deficiency syndrome as mentioned above, or one the following conditions:

-Soy milk can help to improve the symptoms mentioned above.
-It can also be beneficial for the following issues; constipation, dry skin, ulcers in the mouth or on the tongue, anxiety, violent dreams.
+Soy milk help to improve the symptoms mentioned above.
+It can also be beneficial for the following issues with your other treatment, eg. constipation, dry skin, ulcers in the mouth or on the tongue, anxiety, violent dreams.
 For these conditions it is best to drink cold soy milk.

 1 tblsp Goji berry